hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 - **Elastic Network Adapter (ENA) Express**: Enhanced networking with lower latency and higher throughput.
 Amazon linux comes with the right ENA driver, however other distros need to make sure about ENA drivers are installed[3].
 - **Elastic Fabric Adapter(EFA)**: EFA could be used to reduce the latency by few more microseconds with the kernel bypass tequniques.
+Note: Kernel-bypass approaches such as DPDK introduce trade-offs—they make debugging network operations difficult because traditional tools or instrumentation/metrics won't work in such setups.

 ### Compute Cluster for Applications
 - **EC2 with an autoscaler**: Offers the most performance-efficient option for latency-critical workloads.
 - **Containers (ECS/Kubernetes)**: Containers provide a ubiquitous packaging format, and tools like ECS or Kubernetes supply turnkey ecosystems to deploy, scale, and operate applications.

 > Given these trade-offs, running critical workloads such as the matching engine or order management system on EC2 remains the pragmatic choice.
 Could ECS or Kubernetes work?
 Possibly, but performance constraints make them a secondary option today.
 That said, the Kubernetes ecosystem continues to address low-latency challenges.
-For example, recent Cilium (Kubernetes networking) benchmarks with the Netkit data plane show latency approaching bare-metal levels, and in some cases outperforming traditional east-west networking flows(such as for the RAFT cluster use case)[10].
+For example, recent Cilium (Kubernetes networking) benchmarks with the Netkit data plane show latency approaching non-container level as running the application on the host, and in some cases outperforming traditional east-west networking flows(such as for the RAFT cluster use case)[10].

 ## Service over the RAFT - Latency and Resiliency